hakanrw/dost/README.md

 ## Project Structure
 This project consists of three subprojects
 	- `lib` the base library that handles graphs and people
-	- `tui` a terminal interface to interact with the project
+	- `tui` a terminal interface to interact with the base library
-	- `gui` a graphical user interface to interact with the project
+	- `gui` a graphical user interface to interact with the base library

 ## Building Steps
 For building all subprojects,